ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 ### Digression about Testing

 This is a brief section not relevant for the rest of the article.
-Further, I am still getting better at writing test-suites.
+Further, I am still relatively new to writing tests so this is a brain dump from a novice.
+We mention a few infomral terminologies I have picked up from ASF to better frame the types of tests we need (note there are many more nuanced testing terminologies as documented [here](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing)).

-We mention a few contextual testing terminology to provide There are two types of tests that we typically see: integration tests and unit tests.
+There are two types of tests that we are interested in: integration tests and unit tests.
-*Integration tests* are running large workflows end-to-end and comparing output data with fixed "golden" datasets.
+*Integration tests* (which we are conflating with end-to-end tests) are running large workflows, end-to-end and comparing output data with fixed "golden" datasets.
-Such integration tests can take time to run particular with large science workflows.
+Integration tests can take time to run especially if they involve CPU-intensive, long-running science workflows.
 *Unit tests* are typically tests that verify the correctness of small parts of the code (functions, object intitiation, error handling, etc).
-There is not necessarily a clean distinction in practice because sometimes there can be long-running functions or object initiation.
+There is not necessarily a clean distinction in practice between these two tests because there can be long-running functions or object initiation that may be within an end-to-end workflow.
 Frequently, a geoscience library needs input data to be downloaded from data repository.
 However, downloading data is a time sink.
 It is important to be comfortable *mocking* data for tests.